 But all said and done, is turning 25 such a big deal?
 Is all the hoopla worth it?
 Well, just a couple of weeks into this phase of ‘having lived a quarter of my life’, I would say no!
 Of course, I do miss being a kid, but life is all about moving on and discovering new things.
 Its time to embrace the beauty of this phase, the beauty of being an independent and confident adult.

-So while I am still trying to accustom to the ageing signs, its important to pass on to the coming generation, the treasure of ‘wisdom’ I have built over the years before I officially embark on the new journey.
+So while I am still trying to accustom to the ageing signs, its important to pass on to the coming generation, the ‘wisdom’ I have gained over the years before I officially embark on the new journey.
 Now, I am officially licensed to use words like ‘our coming generation’ and ‘wisdom’ (**secretly rolling my eyes**).
 And they said adulthood didn’t have its perks!

 So here goes my crisp list of 25 things I learned on turning 25.

 - The world is cruel.
 Step out of the glass castle you built in your childhood.
 The world is far more stretched, complex and challenging.So the more closer you are to reality, the easier it becomes to face this world.

 - Embrace change, be flexible but don’t lose yourself.
 So the world is cruel.
 And to survive in the cruel world, you will have to adapt.
 Remember the theory, survival of the fittest?
 Well, apply this theory but not to the extent that you lose yourself.
 Retain you individuality.
 While 99% of the people might reject you, you will still find some who will accept you.

 - Long term planning is the thing of the past.
 Do you know when are you going to die?
 No!
 Stop planning where you will be, how you will be, with whom you will be in the next 10, 5, 3, 2 or 1 year.
 Start living in the moment.
 Planning to do everything sometimes results in doing nothing.